har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 categories: utm social engineering media facebook
 ---

-The phenomenon of "men who interact with fake, sexualized content" on the internet very prevalent.
+The phenomenon of "men who interact with fake, sexualized content" on the internet is very prevalent.
 Most people think of these "fake profiles" as "just spam."
 [However, the techniques used in spam are often used in cyberattacks as well](https://www.newsweek.com/hackers-use-fake-profiles-attractive-women-facebook-spread-viruses-814293).

 That means, as a rule of thumb, do *not* interact with a fake profile.
 And do *not click* their suspicious links.